ChimichangaKid/taquitob0t/README.md

 ## Additional Features

 ### Clip Capturing
-The bot will automatically recognize clips from outplayed.tv and download them to the environment
+The bot will automatically recognize clips from outplayed.tv and edit them + download them to the environment